- Cause Mapping®

-Even more detail can be added to this Cause Map as the analysis continues.
-As with any investigation the level of detail in the analysis is based on the impact of the incident on the organization’s overall goals.
-The specific action items from the Hindenburg crash can be matched to specific causes on the detailed Cause Map.
+Even more detail can be added to this Cause Map diagram as the analysis continues.
+As with any investigation, the level of detail in the analysis is based on the impact of the incident on the organization’s overall goals.
+The specific action items from the Hindenburg crash can be matched to specific causes on the detailed Cause Map analysis.

-Once the Cause Map is build to a sufficient level of detail with supporting evidence the solutions step can be started.
-The Cause Map is used to identify all the possible solutions for given issue so that the best solutions can be selected.
-It is easier to identify many possible solutions from the detailed Cause Map than the oversimplified high level analysis of “Hindenburg started on fire because it went through a lightning storm.”
+Once the Cause Map diagram is built to a sufficient level of detail with supporting evidence the solutions step can be started.
+It is used to identify all the possible solutions for a given issue so that the best solutions can be selected.
+It is easier to identify many possible solutions from the detailed Cause Map diagram than the oversimplified high-level analysis of “Hindenburg started on fire because it went through a lightning storm.”

-The Cause Mapping method focuses on the basics of the cause-and-effect principle so that it can be applied consistently to day-to-day issues as well as catastrophic, high risk issues.
-The steps of Cause Mapping are the same, but the level of detail is different.
+The Cause Mapping method focuses on the basics of the cause-and-effect principle so that it can be applied consistently to day-to-day issues as well as catastrophic, high-risk issues.
+The steps of the Cause Mapping method are the same, but the level of detail is different.
 Focusing on the basics of the cause-and-effect principle make the Cause Mapping approach to root cause analysis a simple and effective method for investigating safety, environmental, compliance, customer, production, equipment or service issues.

-Click on “Download PDF” above to download a PDF showing the high level Cause Map.
+Click on “Download PDF” above to download a PDF showing the high-level Cause Map diagram.